emustudio/emustudio.github.io/_documentation/developer/_doc/cpu/index.md

 Java Swing GUI panel
 : It should implement the visualization of CPU registers, possibly current frequency and CPU run state.

 Both disassembler and GUI panel should be instantiated just once.
 It is good practice to instantiate disassembler during plugin [instantiation][instantiation] or [initialization][initialization], and GUI in the [CPU.getStatusPanel()][getStatusPanel]{:target="_blank"} method call. emuStudio application will call the method just once from Swing [Event dispatch thread][swingthread]{:target="_blank"}.

 Programming a disassembler might be tedious and error-prone.
-Therefore we encourage to use a tool which can generate the disassembler from a specification file.
+That's why we encourage to use a tool which can generate the disassembler from a specification file.
 The tool is called [Edigen][edigen]{:target="_blank"}, an abbreviation for _Emulator DIsassembler GENerator_.
 It can be nicely incorporated into Gradle build using [edigen-gradle-plugin][edigen-gradle]{:target="_blank"}.

 [bario]: http://www.xsim.com/papers/Bario.2001.emubook.pdf